appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 {{appsmith.user.idToken}}
 ```

-`idToken` is also provided in its raw format for you to incorporate into API headers.You can read the value of an ID token in its raw format in your APIs/Queries by using the mustache syntax `{{}}` as shown below:
+`idToken` is also provided in its raw format for you to incorporate into API headers.
+You can read the value of an ID token in its raw format in your APIs/Queries by using the mustache syntax `{{}}` as shown below:

 ```
 {{appsmith.user.rawIdToken}}